filipecard/portfolio/README.md

 I'm using Angular version 14.2.1, this is a simple example of how to use html, css and some Angular features to create an About Me page.

-Highlighting the Mat Card Module, a component of Angular Material.
+Highlighting the [MatCardModule](https://material.angular.io/components/card/overview), a component of Angular Material.

 ### MatCard